Last Updated: May 19th, 2020 at 1:13 pm

-To start, let’s explain what exactly a criminal defense lawyer does.
+What Does a Criminal Defense Lawyer Do?To start, let’s explain what exactly a criminal defense lawyer does.
 Criminal justice lawyers work with those accused of a crime, becoming their legal representation in criminal courts.
 Criminal lawyers gather facts, information, paperwork, and everything that relates to the case to defend individuals against the charges they are facing.

 6 Steps to Choosing a Criminal Defense AttorneyThe task of choosing the right criminal defense attorney for your case can be daunting.
 Do not jump to the first ad or search result you come across.
 Taking the time to find the right attorney for your case can be the difference between spending time in jail or a more favorable result.

 Step 1: Determine Your Legal NeedsFirst of all, no matter how minor your criminal charge is, seeking legal advice is imperative.
 Even if you do not hire an attorney, requesting a consultation will give you an idea of your legal needs.
 Anyone facing serious charges is strongly encouraged to obtain legal representation before going to court.

 Step 2: Federal Attorney vs. State AttorneyDepending on your case, you might need a federal attorney versus a state attorney.
 Anyone that broke state law must look for criminal defense attorneys that specialize in that state’s law.
-Federal cases, on the other hand, involve violations of the Constitution, copyright, and other cases which require the consultation of a Federal attorney.
+Federal cases, on the other hand, involve violations of the Constitution, copyright, and other cases that require the consultation of a Federal attorney.

 Step 3: Search for Specialized Criminal Defense AttorneysMost lawyers concentrate their practice in specific areas of defense.
 According to your legal needs, you may steer toward a more specialized criminal attorney.
 Asking about areas of practice and areas of specialization can help you make the right decision.

 Step 4: Determine What’s ImportantAlso, you want to think about the qualities that matter to you the most.
 You should be able to trust in your criminal defense lawyer fully.
 Maybe you’re looking for an attorney with critical communication skills, or ethics is your main concern.
 Whatever the case, make sure your attorney aligns with what’s essential for you.

 Step 5: Do ResearchA quick search for “criminal defense attorneys near me” will roll out dozens of pages with qualified lawyers in the area.
 Take the time to go through these results, check they are members of professional organizations, look at testimonials, ask for referrals, look for them in the State Bar website to confirm they are Certified Criminal Law Specialists.
 The more research you do, the more chances you have of finding the right fit.